Paradise Reality Check

 Refer to The Changing Face of Travel above.

 It would be realistic to anticipate that special hotel promotions are there to entice extra business in the quieter periods, so will rarely apply over the peak demand months.
-We do mention the regular seasonal patterns, but as we see in the UK these can vary year to year.
+We do mention the regular seasonal patterns, but as we see in the UK these can vary from year to year.
 If your holiday decision is price driven, the so-called low season might seem to provide the best value but you could be taking a chance on the weather.
 However even in high season, we cannot offer any guarantee the weather will be good throughout, nature can be extremely moody at times.

 All of the tropical destinations featured operate on a year-round basis, including Arabia and also the Canary Islands.
-In the Med area, many of the hotels operate seasonally April to October and those that remain open in the winter/autumn months tend to focus on spa, cuisine and golf rather than beach activity.
+In the Med area, many of the hotels operate seasonally from April to October and those that remain open in the winter/autumn months tend to focus on spa, cuisine and golf rather than beach activity.

 We are not medically qualified to advise you specifically what vaccination or precautions may or may not be required for you individually, as this can largely depend on your own medical condition/allergies or reaction to certain medication.
 The best person on this would be your GP who will have confidential access to your personal medical history.
 At the time of writing (May 2018) no vaccinations were mandatory to any of our destinations for travellers departing the UK and flying to directly.
 Differing rules might apply if you have chosen to travel via some countries in Africa.